GUmhoefer/311-Assignment2/README.md

   8. With Word: Enter a word in English and return all of the phrases whose translations contain that word.
   9. Print all of the phrases in alphabetical order.
   0. Exit the program.

+* For some reason the 0. option displays as 10. in the readme.

 Please contact gregoru@hawaii.edu with any questions on how to use the database.